ClonedOne/ryofl/README.md

 in the `tests/` directory for files and functions having `test` as a prefix.

-## Data
+## Obtaining the datasets

 Use `python ryofl/generate_datasets.py` to download the datasets.
-The location where to download the datasets can be changed in the header of the file.
+The location of the downloaded files is specified in `ryofl/common.py`.

+This script will also split the datasets into per-client chunks, based on the specific logic of each dataset, and populate sub-directories with the chunk numpy files.

-**Note this is the only part of the code which depends on Tensorflow**
+**Note:** this is the only part of the code which depends on Tensorflow-Federated.

 ## Training protocol